2016 Best workplaces for waste prevention and recycling

-Lula Ruby Organic Salon makes the Best Workplaces for Recycling and Waste Prevention list for the second time.
-They are always striving to reduce or eliminate their carbon footprint in the Snoqualmie Valley.
+Lula Ruby Organic Salon makes the Best Workplaces for Recycling and Waste Prevention list for the third time.
+Located in the Snoqualmie Valley, the salon is always striving to reduce or eliminate its carbon footprint.
 Salon owners work with product supply companies that share their vision to eliminate unnecessary waste in packaging.
 Since day one, they have utilized Puget Sound Energy's Green Power program, and recycle everything down to the foils that are used in clients’ hair.
 This year they added a water filtration system to avoid bottled or delivered water, and their low energy washer and dryer combo costs as low as $15 per year to run.
+The salon uses no ammonia products and LED lighting.
 They even proudly compost the hair that they sweep up off the floor!

 Contact name & email: Michelle Strazis, email@example.com

-Spiritwood at Pine Lake rejoins the Best Workplaces for Waste Reduction and Recycling for the second year.
-An assisted living community on the Sammamish Plateau, Spiritwood at Pine Lake serves and cares for their residents in all aspects of life including dining, activities and care services.
-This is the second year of their green program, which includes recycling and composting in all staff departments and residential areas of the community.
+Spiritwood at Pine Lake is an assisted living community on the Sammamish Plateau.
+Spiritwood at Pine Lake serves and cares for their residents in all aspects of life including dining, activities, and care services.
+This is their third time on the Best Workplaces list and the third year of their green program, which includes recycling and composting in all staff departments and residential areas of the community.
 Colored bins and instruction posters are located throughout the community to make being green easy and accessible to all residents and staff members.
 Staff and resident guidance is on-going daily.
-With the implementation of this program, residents and staff have reduced Spiritwood's garbage collection by half.
-This year, they replaced all compact fluorescent lightbulbs with LED lights in the common areas and resident apartments, reducing their annual energy costs by $3,000.
-They are very proud of what they have achieved so far and plan to continue to expand their green program.
+With the implementation of this program, residents and staff have continued to reduce Spiritwood's garbage collection by more than half.
+Last year, they replaced all compact fluorescent lightbulbs with LED lights in the common areas and resident apartments, reducing energy costs by $3,000.
+This year they have replaced standard light switches with sensor switches in common areas to further reduce our energy costs.